cbcrg/tcoffee/docs/tcoffee_manual.rst

 =================================
 Changing the sequence format
 ----------------------------
 Sometimes it may be necessary to change from one format to another, for instance when using another software which recognize only a given format.
-T-Coffee recognizes most common alignment formats and you can find all input or output format recognized by T-Coffee by simply typing:
+T-Coffee recognizes most common alignment formats and you can find the list of all input or output format recognized by simply typing:

 ::